avaamsel/vynl/docs/user-manual.md

 After creating a playlist, you are able to export it to Spotify\!

-## Profile Page
+## Profile Page 👤
-The Profile page is your personal hub where you can view your account information, track your playlist activity.
+The Profile page is your personal hub where you can view your account information and track your playlist activity.

 ### Accessing the Profile Page
 - Tap the **Profile** tab at the bottom right of the screen